Go on a culinary journey of discovery with the mobile home

 Parking is not always set up for campers

-While in most cases it shouldn't be a problem for farmers or winegrowers to park the mobile home on the edge of the field or path, this is not always the case.
-In the narrow and steep slopes of the South Styrian Wine Route, it is sometimes difficult for cars to find a parking space at the Heurigen of their choice, especially in summer or autumn when the rush is high during the holiday season or the harvest season.
-The motorhome makes that difficult.
-Here, too, it is worthwhile to clarify beforehand whether it is sufficient Parking for a mobile home is available.
+While it shouldn't be a problem for farmers or winegrowers to park their motorhomes at the edge of fields or roads in most cases, this isn't always the case.
+On the narrow, steep slopes along the Southern Styrian Wine Road, it's sometimes difficult even for cars to find a parking space at the Heurigen of your choice.
+Especially in summer or autumn, crowds are high during the holiday season or harvest time.
+A motorhome makes this difficult.
+Therefore, it's worth checking in advance whether there are enough parking spaces.
+Parking for a mobile home is available.
 The same applies to holidays in the spring months.

 Essigsorten of Gölles